-We pursue our mission by placing Volunteers in full-time service positions at social-justice organizations for one or two years.
+At LVC, we pursue our mission by placing Volunteers in full-time service positions at social-justice organizations for one or two years.
 All LVC Volunteers are encouraged to live into LVC’s core spiritual practices of living simply and sustainably in intentional community while serving the cause of peace with justice.
 In its program, LVC places a particular emphasis on racism, oppression, and privilege and how these contribute to ongoing injustice in our society.
 It also explores the role that spirituality plays in inspiring and sustaining work in the quest for peace with justice.

-As part of our mission, LVC is on a Journey to an Inclusive Community, forming and strengthening alliances among people of many cultures and communities, and intentionally dismantling racism in our organization, the church and society.
+Anti-Racism Work: As part of our mission, LVC is on a Journey to an Inclusive Community, forming and strengthening alliances among people of many cultures and communities, and intentionally dismantling racism in our organization, the church and society.

-As a Reconciling in Christ organization, LVC welcomes and encourages the full participation of people of all sexual orientations, gender identities, and gender expressions.
+Reconciling in Christ: As a Reconciling in Christ organization, LVC welcomes and encourages the full participation of people of all sexual orientations, gender identities, and gender expressions.

-Lutheran Volunteer Corps is a Christian ministry steeped in Lutheran traditions and theology which welcomes and celebrates the participation of persons of all faith traditions.
+Our Lutheran Faith: Lutheran Volunteer Corps is a Christian ministry steeped in Lutheran traditions and theology which welcomes and celebrates the participation of persons of all faith traditions.

 If you want to learn more about Lutheranism, and the role of Lutheran theology and practice within LVC, please refer to our primer “About the ‘L’ in LVC“.
 You may find it useful to refer to our basic Lutheran Glossary as you read.

-LVC is the most religiously diverse faith-based volunteer program in the US.
+Religious Diversity: LVC is the most religiously diverse faith-based volunteer program in the US.
 Yearly, about 1/3 of LVC Volunteers are ELCA Lutheran, 1/3 are from other Christian denominations, and the last third come from a variety of other religious and spiritual traditions, including atheism and agnosticism.